lmbarros/romualdo-language/doc/instruction-set.md

 ## Assorted Topics

+### Unbounded and Bounded Numbers

+Romualdo has three types of numeric values: ints, floats and bnums.
+Whenever we mention "unbounded numbers" in this document, we are talking about ints and floats.
+This is contrast with bnums which are "bounded numbers".

 ### Operations Between Different Types

+Essentially, the behavior of the VM matches the behavior of the language.
 In general, operations between different types are not supported and values of different types are considered different.

 The only exception is when one operand is an int and the other is a float: in